 Dr. Hub Powell

-Business and CIS Department Chair, Associate Professor of Business
+Business and Cybersecurity Department Chair, Associate Professor of Business

 Dr. Hub Powell arrived at Montreat College in 2005.
 He has also served as a faculty member at Lees-McRae College and Greenville Technical College.
 Additionally, he has served as a business consultant for Clemson University’s Small Business Development Center and as a production manager for Milliken & Company.
 Dr. Powell earned his B.S. in business management from Mars Hill College in 1985, his M.B.A. from Western Carolina University in 1987, and his D.B.A. in management from Argosy University (Sarasota, FL) in 2003.
 Dr. Powell’s research interests lie in the area of leadership, and he is currently working on research that examines Generation Y’s perceptions of effective leadership.